jchang-avtx/automation_test_scripts/Terraform_Solution_Tests/fqdn/README.md

 2) Provide the location of the public_key as variable in provider_cred.tfvars file.

-3) Provide the location of the private_key as local variable in fqdn.tf file
+3) Provide the location of the private_key as local variable in fqdn.tf file.
+Also, add the private_key on the local machine where terraform is going to run.
+For example, ssh-add ~/Downloads/sshkey

 4) Provide other info such as controller_ip, aws_access_key, etc as necessary in provider_cred.tfvars file.